mystery-o-matic/mystery-o-matic.github.io/README.md

 pip install .
 ```

-mystery-o-matic requires the usage of [echidna](https://github.com/crytic/echidna/) for obtaining a random mystery prompt and its solution, but uses [a specific PR](https://github.com/crytic/echidna/pull/1075) that was not merged yet.
+mystery-o-matic requires the usage of [echidna](https://github.com/crytic/echidna/) for obtaining a random mystery prompt and its solution but uses [a specific PR](https://github.com/crytic/echidna/pull/1075) that has not been merged yet.
 For convenience, there is a precompiled binary provided in the `bin` folder.
 Otherwise, [it can be compiled from source code using `stack` or `nix`](https://github.com/crytic/echidna#building-using-stack).

 ## Usage

 mystery-o-matic will always generate a fresh mystery to solve, but depending on the output mode (`--mode`) will produce different results:

-* `html`: it will generate a local copy of mystery-o-matic.com which contains the description of the case, some clues as well as the solution.
+* `html`: it will generate a local copy of mystery-o-matic.com which contains the description of the case, some clues and the solution.
-* `text`: it will start an interactive version of murder mystery to solve by command It can also start a Telegram bot if an API key is provided.
+* `text`: it will start an interactive version of a murder mystery to solve by command It can also start a Telegram bot if an API key is provided.

-By default it will use the `html` output to generate a new mystery in the default scenario:
+By default, it will use the `html` output to generate a new mystery in the default scenario:

 ```bash
 mystery-o-matic scenarios/simple.template.sol static out